 Abstract

-Faecal immunochemical testing (FIT) at a threshold of 10mgHb/g is used in English primary care to prioritise urgent referral for colorectal cancer (CRC) investigation in symptomatic patients.
+Introduction: Fecal immunochemical testing (FIT) at a threshold of 10 mg haemaglobin (Hb)/g is used in English primary care to prioritise urgent referral for colorectal cancer (CRC) investigation in symptomatic patients.
 The COLOFIT algorithm, based on FIT score, age, sex and blood results, performs better than FIT alone for identifying CRC.
 We assessed the cost-effectiveness of COLOFIT compared with FIT and investigated optimal risk thresholds.

-An individual patient-level simulation model was developed, with synthetic populations constructed from data used to validate COLOFIT.
+Methods: An individual patient-level simulation model was developed, with synthetic populations constructed from data used to validate COLOFIT.
 Referral criteria based on different FIT scores and COLOFIT-assessed risk thresholds were modelled using probabilistic and scenario analyses.
-Outcomes included costs, quality-adjusted life-years (QALYs) and cost-effectiveness measured using incremental net monetary benefit (INMB) based on a willingness-to-pay threshold of £20,000/QALY.
+Outcomes included costs, quality-adjusted life years (QALYs) and cost-effectiveness measured using incremental net monetary benefit (INMB) based on a willingness to pay threshold of £20 000/QALY.

 Metadata